 What's next

-I am sometimes asked what our plans are for the future.
+I am sometimes asked what is our plan for the future.
 Our main objective is simple: to keep starting prices at the same level as 15 years ago while maintaining high quality standards for products and service.
-Not always easy when everything increases almost every month, but that's what I wish for our 20th anniversary.
+Not always easy when everything else increases almost every month, but that's what I wish for our 20th anniversary.
 Until then, we will continue to enthusiastically collaborate with community organizations, which are increasingly in demand as the wealth gap also seems to increase with each passing month.
 As for you, dear customers, know that we will continue to align your visual needs with your financial means.
 It's part of our DNA, and we have no intention of changing that.

 From the bottom of my heart, thank you so very much,